 Sec.
 22. Proceedings on damage claims.-Whenever the commission shall change the grade of any state or state aid highway as provided in this chapter to the injury of an owner of adjoining land, he may within 6 months after completion of the work according to the records of the commission apply to the commission in writing for a determination and assessment of his damages.
-If the commission is unable to settle such damages at what it deems a reasonable amount, the commission or interested parties may apply to the land damage board in writing for a determination and assessment of the damages.
+If the commission or interested parties may apply to the land damage board in writing for a determination and assessment of the damages.
 The proceedings shall then be the same as in condemnation cases.
 (1951, c.
 321, § 2.
 1961, c.
 295, § 5.)